PengNi/ccsmeth/README.md

   --identity IDENTITY   identity cutoff for selecting alignment items, [0.0,
                         1.0], default 0.0
-  --no_supplementary    not use supplementary alignment --is_mapfea IS_MAPFEA
+  --no_supplementary    not use supplementary alignment --skip_unmapped SKIP_UNMAPPED
-                        if extract mapping features, yes or no, default no --skip_unmapped SKIP_UNMAPPED
                         if skipping unmapped sites in reads, yes or no, default yes